Preventing and managing aggressive behaviour in people with dementia

 It’s always a good idea to visit the person’s GP.

-Responding to aggressive behaviour
+How to respond to aggressive behaviour in dementia

 It can be difficult to know how to react when a person is behaving aggressively.
 Try to take a moment to think about their needs and why they might be behaving in this way.
 They are not likely to be doing it on purpose.